 Enter your details

-With the cost of living rising, here are some ways you can start saving
+With the cost of living still being high, here are some ways you can save

 Install and use a smart meter with an in-home display unit.
 The display can help to identify how much energy is used at different times of the day.
 This can help identify energy that is wasted and help you find ways to save.